Proofing Your Books

 Part 1: Create an .azk file

-First, you will use Kindle Previewer app to generate a special .azk version of your ebook:
+First, you will use the Kindle Previewer app to generate a special .azk version of your ebook:

-- Launch Kindle Previewer, and then open the .mobi file generated by Vellum.
-If successful, you will see a preview of your book as seen on a Kindle device like a Paperwhite.
+- Launch Kindle Previewer and open the .mobi file generated by Vellum.

-- Rather than show you a preview, Kindle Previewer will convert the .mobi to an .azk file.
-The process will take a few minutes, and the resulting file should appear in the same folder as your .mobi file.
+- When you press Export, Kindle Previewer will convert your .mobi to an .azk file.
+This process may take a few minutes.

 Part 2: Transfer the .azk file to your iPhone or iPad